 If you are not planning on claiming on your insurance you should still inform your insurance company as soon as possible.
 The other vehicle(s) or passengers of the other vehicle(s) may still make a claim on your insurance without you knowing.
 There are two instances where you may choose not to claim.
 The first is if you decide to pay for the damage for the repairs yourself.
-The second instance is if you want to keep your no claims bonus intact in the case of you not having ‘no claims bonus protection’ on your policy.
+The second instance is if you want to keep your no claims bonus intact if you do not have ‘no claims bonus protection’ on your policy.

 Do I need to report a car accident to the Garda if there are no injuries or significant damage?